brandur/sorg/content/articles/postgres-connections.md

 local to any of them, but can't do so between nodes.
-In most systems work should be distributed between nodes roughly equally, but because it's normal to use randomness to do that (through something like HAProxy or other load balancer), and because work durations vary, an equal distribution of work across the whole cluster at any given isn't likely.
+In most systems work should be distributed between nodes roughly equally, but because it's normal to use randomness to do that (through something like HAProxy or another load balancer), and because work durations vary, an equal distribution of work across the whole cluster at any given time isn't likely.

 If we have _N_ nodes and _M_ maximum connections per node, we may have a configuration where _N_ × _M_ is greater than